 So you speak English and you've decided you want to teach private German tutorials to English speaking students.
 You’ve mastered your second language or you're a native speaker and a teacher with a passion for passing on knowledge.
 The choice to start teaching private tutorials, either online or in person, was an obvious one.

 Becoming a tutor and earning some extra money with some German tutor jobs as you teach others what you know about the language and culture is a great idea.
 However, there are a number of questions you should ask yourself before you start advertising your tutoring services:

 - How much will you charge per hour?

 - How do you get the word out to every potential learner?

 - How do you make learning a language interesting for students?

 In the beginning, you'll probably feel starting a tutoring job is really complicated.
 However, if you take your time setting everything up, and just go step by step, you’ll quickly become the most in-demand German tutor in town.

-Qualifications Needed to Teach Foreign Languages
+Qualifications and Skills Needed to Teach a Foreign Language

 Find the latest online tutoring jobs here.

 Maybe you have a good speaking or reading level but don't have an official degree to back it up?
 What should you do?